Is it just fussiness, or is it colic?

 Some babies have frustrating periods of intense, inconsolable crying known as colic — typically starting a few weeks after birth and improving by age 3 months.

-Colic is often defined as crying more than three hours a day, three days a week for more than three weeks in an otherwise well-fed, healthy baby.
+Colic is often defined as crying more than three hours a day, three days a week for three weeks or longer in an otherwise well-fed, healthy baby.
 The crying might begin suddenly and for no apparent reason.
 During an episode, your baby might be difficult — or even impossible — to comfort.

 Taking care of yourself

 It's tough to listen to your baby cry.
+But remaining relaxed will make it easier to console your baby.
 To take the best care of your baby, it's important to take care of yourself, too.

 - Take a break.
 Ask your spouse, partner or another loved one to take over for a while.
 Even an hour on your own can help renew your coping strength.